X-ray

 X-ray Services and Treatments

-- Bone densitometry – enhanced form of medical imaging that's used to measure bone loss.
+- Bone densitometry – An enhanced form of medical imaging that is used to measure bone loss

-- Galactography (ductography) – medical imaging that uses mammography to explore the inside of the breasts milk ducts.
+- Galactography (ductography) – Medical imaging that uses mammography to explore the inside of breast milk ducts

-- Lower GI tract radiography – medical imaging of lower intestine (colon) to detect benign tumors such as polyps, cancer or inflammatory bowel disease.
+- Lower GI tract radiography – Medical imaging of the lower intestine (colon) to detect benign tumors such as polyps, cancer or inflammatory bowel disease

 Walk-in Visits & Scheduled Appointments

-X-ray services varies by location and most are available as a walk-in visit.
-Bronson X-ray locations are listed below.
+X-ray services vary by location, and most are available as a walk-in visit.
+Bronson x-ray locations are listed below.

 To learn more about specific X-ray procedures, visit the X-ray page at radiologyinfo.org.